 As you will know from my post last week I am running a weekly feature on my blog, every Saturday, where i interview authors and find out a little bit more about the person behind the book.

-So, Helen Treharne, welcome to my red chair!
+So, Helen Treharne, welcome!

 You are the first author to sit in it so just relax and enjoy this special moment in your literary career – sigh!

 Ok, if you are sitting comfortably I will begin.

 1. Tell me about yourself and the book / books you have written?

 First of all, I was raised to be polite, so thank you for having me over today.
 I love following your blog so being asked to pop over for an interview is a real treat!

 For the benefit of those who don’t know me, I’m the creator of the “Sophie Morgan Vampire Series”, an urban fantasy series set primarily in Cardiff and the fictional town of Bethel.